candidelabs/candide-docs/docs/security/security-home.md

 Information about CANDIDE's security processes, current configuration and disclosures.

-Note that CANDIDE is currently deployed only on testnet and is gearing up to deploy to optimism mainnet.

 :::warning Warning
 CANDIDE Wallet is in alpha release and may experience technical issues or introduce breaking changes from time to time.
 By using CANDIDE wallet, you accept the following: